Centennial College (Canada): Progress Campus

 Progress Campus in Scarborough is Centennial's largest campus.
 The programs offered there (located at 941 Progress Avenue, near Markham Road and Highway 401), are in computer science and technology, business, hospitality, and culinary arts.
-Students in the latter often work as hospitality staff/chefs in the student restaurant, The Local, or in the Student Centre kitchen run by the CCSAI.
+Students in the latter often work as hospitality staff/chefs in the student restaurant, The Local, or in the Student Centre kitchen run by the Centennial College Student Association Incorporated (CCSAI).
 Progress Campus is the site of a Library and Academic Facility and an expanded Athletic and Wellness Centre, both of which opened in September 2011.

 It's also home to the Centennial Event Centre, a multi-use venue for special events, corporate meetings and social functions.
 It is located on the top floor of the new Centennial student residence, which opened in August 2016 and replaced an older facility.
 The "A Block" (located on 939 Progress Avenue) of the campus was built in 1994 by the Scarborough Board of Education to house the students from Scarborough Centre for Alternative Studies adult secondary school.

 Ashtonbee Campus

 Located at 75 Ashtonbee Road in Scarborough, this campus houses the automotive services technician, career and college transition, motive power technician, auto body repair technician, general arts and science, and other programs.
-Ashtonbee Campus is regarded as one of the largest transportation technology training centers in North America.
+Ashtonbee Campus is regarded as one of the largest transportation technology training centres in North America.

 In 2017, Ashtonbee Campus' library renovation project was one of 10 winners in the 2017 Ontario Association of Architects Awards Design Excellence division.